Monday, September 29, 2025

 Deep in my schooldays, we'd be whiling away watching cheap matinees and reading fast-paced paperbacks in between cruel Chemistry classes.
 I'd be fantasizing about playing crazy characters, from a gunslinging lawman in the Wild West to a wise-cracking New York private eye, all the way down to a drunk Shaolin master.
 But never a pilot.

-My daydream was soon broken by the crew who greeted me with standard but sincere " selamat datang".
+My daydream was soon broken by the crew who greeted me with soft " selamat datang".
 The cabin was surprisingly spacious with a whiff of sweet scent, a far cry from my shared, sweaty rented room in Bangsar Park.
 The colour and decor was pleasing, nothing aggressive, just the right amount.
 I finally found my seat, aisle and smack in the smoking section.
 After about fifteen minutes, we were pushed back for the take-off, and now the moment of truth.

 My boss, a seasoned traveller, could easily read my tell-tale maneuvers.
-The strong grip on the armrest during the take-off was a silly give-away.
+The strong grip on the armrest during the take-off was a stupid give-away.
 In a show of political finesse, he enquired whether I'd been flying very often.
 I was used to trick questions, so there was no point in pussyfooting.
 No, boss, this is my first flight.

 Feigning a surprise, he nodded and smiled, probably happy at the real prospect of my immortalizing him as the person who took me on my first flight.
 He quit Petronas a few months later to join Umno and politics full-time.
-With all the skills and a Master's degree, he rose through the ranks in no time to become a two-time MP and party bigwig.
+With all the skills and a Master's degree, he rose through the ranks in no time to become a two-time MP and party go-to guy.
 It was decidedly more exciting than calculating discounted cashflows for Petronas projects.

-I managed to catch the name of the pilot when he came on through the PA system to update us on the altitude, clouds, outside temperature.
-These bits of info weren't particularly useful, but the pilot sounded very awake and upbeat, so I was more than happy.
+I managed to catch the name of the pilot when he came on through the onboard PA to update us on the altitude, clouds, outside temperature.
+These bits of info weren't particularly helpful, but the pilot sounded very awake and upbeat, so I was more than happy.
 At the time I had two Tiger Lane dorm-mates who were MAS pilots, Capt Sany Johan and Capt Najib Abdullah.
 I knew these people too well, so I was thankful that it wasn't either of them.
 Hahaha.
 Sorry Sany if you happen to read this.
 (Najib passed away two years ago).

 Lunch wasn't too bad although the portion was well below the nutritional benchmark for an average Kelantanese.
 Soon I was in for another round of nerves when it was time to land.
 One of the crew, maybe a senior stewardess, came on air to announce in a clear, impeccable English, and slightly slanted Bahasa Melayu.
 "Tuan-tuan" became "Cuan-cuan".